Henry-Bayly/ContactTracingMarkovModel/README.md

 # ContactTracingMarkovModel

 This repo contains source code for our model.
+The supplementary file contains the raw data used to obtain the bounds used in the model.